 Section 95914(c)(2)(D) on non-disclosure of bidding information provides helpful guidance on permissible release of information required by an agency with regulatory jurisdiction over privately owned utilities.
 SDG&E and SoCalGas have proposed additional clarifying language below.
 The proposed language clarifies that Section 95914(c)(2)(D) addresses the information identified in Section 95914(c)(1)(A)-(D) for internal consistency.
 The proposed language also provides for regulatory efficiency by not requiring a notice to the Executive Officer of information that ARB has previously confirmed in writing is permissible for release to the regulatory agency.

-When the release is by an entity regulated by an agency that has regulatory jurisdiction over privately owned utilities in the State of California of information regarding compliance instrument cost and acquisition strategy and other disclosures specifically required or authorized by the regulatory agency pursuant to any of its applicable rules, orders, or decisions.
-In the event of a disclosure pursuant to this section, the entity regulated by the agency must provide to the Executive Officer within 10 business days, the statutory or regulatory reference or the general order, decision, or ruling to ARB that requires the disclosure of the specific information related to bidding strategy.
+When the release is by an entity regulated by an agency that has regulatory jurisdiction over privately owned utilities in the State of California of information identified in section 95914(c)(1)(A)-(D)specifically required or authorized by the regulatory agency pursuant to any of its applicable rules, orders, or decisions.
+In the event of a disclosure pursuant to this section, the entity regulated by the agency must provide to the Executive Officer within 10 business days, the statutory or regulatory reference or the general order, decision, or ruling to ARB that requires the disclosure of the specific information, unless ARB has previously confirmed in writing that release of the information is permissible.

 Issue previously raised by SDG&E and SoCalGas and not addressed in the 15-day changes: